-Government assistance programs help families with rent or other bills.
-These state aid programs help those experiencing long-term unemployment or waiting for disability benefits.
+Government financial assistance programs help families with rent or other bills.
+These state assistance programs help those experiencing long-term unemployment or waiting for disability benefits.
 There are many government programs that provide free financial help for low-income families.
-These resources have been put in place to help American citizens and residents who need temporary emergency help.
+These resources have been put in place to help American citizens and residents who need emergency help.

 There are programs that giveaway free Christmas toys to kids every year.
 The best thing about government assistance programs is, there are agencies in every city, and unlike a private of the community-based program, they don’t run out of money as often.
 Most of these residents, do not have the financial support of family or friends and have to resort to seeking supplemental assistance.